berkeley-scf/python-bootcamp-2017/project.md

     clean(tweets[0][0])
     ```

+    Note that the function I've provided is a bit buggy - it has some problems with some tweets.
 If your goal is to convert the tweet into a discrete set of words, what is going wrong here?
 Fix up and extend the example function.

 8. Use the following file to create a list, called *stopwords*, that contains common english words.  <http://www.textfixer.com/resources/common-english-words.txt>